AlexiaChen/awesome-stars/README.md

 ## Elixir

-- [firezone/firezone](https://github.com/firezone/firezone) – WireGuard®-based scalable remote access platform that integrates with your IdP and requires no open ports
+- [firezone/firezone](https://github.com/firezone/firezone) – WireGuard®-based scalable remote access platform that integrates with your IdP and requires no open ports.
 - [bors-ng/bors-ng](https://github.com/bors-ng/bors-ng) – 👁 A merge bot for GitHub Pull Requests
 - [blockscout/blockscout](https://github.com/blockscout/blockscout) – Blockchain explorer for Ethereum based network and a tool for inspecting and analyzing EVM based blockchains.
 - [phoenixframework/phoenix](https://github.com/phoenixframework/phoenix) – Peace of mind from prototype to production